different wine varietals in glasses

 ABV: The abbreviation of alcohol by volume, listed by percent on a wine's label.
 The alcohol in wine comes from the yeast converting grape sugar into ethanol.
 Fortified wines are made from adding alcohol to wine.

-ACIDITY: Generally higher in white wine and lower in red wines.
+ACIDITY: A key component in wine, acidity adds sharpness and can make a wine feel more fresh and crisp.
+Generally higher in white wine and lower in red wines.
 Balanced acidity is critical in a good wine.

 ALCOHOL: Alcohol augments the flavors of wine.
 Too much alcohol flavor is a lack of balance.